Rutgers logo

 Multiple Principal Investigators: Kristen D. Krause, PhD, MPH, & Christopher Stults, PhD, MS

 Description: There is an emerging body of literature highlighting the impact of gun violence on the general population.
 However, there is a dearth of research regarding how gun violence is enacted among SGM, especially in New Jersey and surrounding areas, despite evidence that SGM are more likely to experience IPV than their heterosexual and cisgender counterparts.
 The goal of this mixed-methods study is to collect pilot data on the role of guns in occurrences of interpersonal violence (IPV) among sexual and gender minorities (SGM) in order to address current gaps in the literature.
-The specific aims of this study are to: 1) describe the intersection of gun access, possession, and violence with interpersonal partner violence among SGM in NJ, NY, and PA using semi-structured interviews; 2) assess the extent to which gun access, possession, and/or violence victimization/perpetration is explained by (a) sociodemographic factors and (b) history of IPV victimization and/or perpetration among SGM in NJ; and 3) understand the role of mental health, substance use, and psychosocial factors in relation to gun access, possession, and/or violence victimization/perpetration among SGM in NJ, NY, and PA.
+The specific aims of this study are to: 1) describe the intersection of gun access, possession, and violence with interpersonal partner violence among SGM in NJ, NY, and PA using semi-structured interviews; 2) assess the extent to which gun access, possession, and/or violence victimization/perpetration is explained by (a) sociodemographic factors and (b) history of IPV victimization and/or perpetration among SGM in NJ; and 3) understand the role of mental health, substance use, and psychosocial factors in relation to gun access, possession, and/or violence victimization/perpetration among SGM in the United States.
+We are excited to announce that we have expanded our study on gun sentiments and experiences of gun violence among LGBTQ+ adults nationwide!
+An additional survey has been created to gain insight into gun ownership, violence, and views among people in the LGBTQ+ community.

-here to learn more about this study and see if you’re eligible to participate.
+Click here to learn more about the GIVES interviews or survey and see if you’re eligible to participate.

 HIV-HPV CARE (Control, Awareness, Research, and Eradication) Study